keraton/Functional-Gherkin/README.md

 ## Motivation

 We thought that the actual Gherkin specification can be improved by adding the possibility to have a return value in their specification.
-We aim to implement this with this project.
 Please see this README in order to understand better the improvement, solution and the technical specification.
-If you interested with this idea we are welcome to have you in our team :)
+We are open to any commets, suggestion, review and critics, you can subscribe as an issue.

 ## Gherkin improvement